Public Health May Be US Election Loser as Coronavirus Surges

 Donald Trump’s current term doesn’t end until Jan.
 20. In the 86 days until then, 100,000 more Americans will likely die from the virus if the president doesn’t shift course, said Dr. Robert Murphy, executive director of the Institute for Global Health at Northwestern University's Feinberg School of Medicine, echoing estimates from other public health experts.

-As of Wednesday, the race was too close to call, with several key battleground states still counting votes.
+As of Wednesday, the race was too early to call, with several key battleground states still counting votes.

 The U.S. death toll is already more than 232,000 and the seven-day rolling average for new daily deaths is rising.
 Total confirmed U.S. cases have surpassed 9 million and new daily infections are increasing in nearly every state.